Mathzx/zxLoLBoT/doc/status.md

 * **ranked_losses** - Amount of ranked losses.
 Obsolete at the moment.
 * **ranked_wins** - Amount of ranked wins.
 Obsolete at the moment.
 * **skinname** - Name of the champion you are playing if gameStatus is inGame
-* **game_status** - Can be either: inGame, outOfgame
+* **game_status** - Can be either: inGame, outOfgame, hostingPraticeGame, championSelect, spectating, inQueue

 set_status remembers your previous status settings.
-You don't have to include all previous one you've made to newer one if for example you just wanna change statusMsg.
+You don't have to include all previous one you've made to newer one if for example you just wanna change status_msg.

 You can spoof most of the data above, Example: